 - Personal Thinking

-How Important Are Pets In Our Lives?
-OR Human-Animal Bond
+How Important Are Pets In Our Lives?: Human-Animal Bond

 Pet lovers will tell you pets have become part of their families.
 These domesticated animals are crucial, especially with a strong bond formed.